 An absence management plan ensures that productivity doesn’t fall when employees take time off.
 It also ensures that employees are able to take important vacation time.
 (And return to work without a mess to clean up.)

 Employers with a plan are twice as likely to meet their labor budget goals.
-Companies who don’t have an absence management plan lose an average of $775 per worker, annually.
+Industry experts assert that companies who don’t have an absence management plan lose almost $800 annually.

 Workforce Management ROI Calculator